mahipv/pg_ai/README_moderations.md

 ## Text Modertations

-pg_ai extension can be used to get moderations for the data in the tables.
+pg_ai extension can be used to get moderations for the table data.
 This model can classify data as potentially harmful across several categories.

 ## Getting Started